-Beside the stone tower is the Milion, all that remains of a triumphal gate that served as the zero-mile-marker on the road called the Mese (now Divan Yolu [map]), the Roman road between Constantinople and Rome.
+Beside the stone tower is the Milion, all that remains of a triumphal gate that served as the zero-mile marker on the road called the Mese (now Divan Yolu [map]), the Roman road between Constantinople and Rome.

-Monuments decorating the Hippodrome include the 3500-year-old Egyptian granite Obelisk of Theodosius, brought to Constantinople by Emperor Theodosius in 390 AD.
+Monuments decorating the Hippodrome include the 3500-year-old Egyptian Obelisk of Theodosius, brought to Constantinople by Emperor Theodosius in 390 AD.

-You'll also see the spiral bronze base of a three-headed serpent sculpture brought from Delphi in Greece (the serpents' heads are in the Archeological Museum just down the hill).
+In the Byzantine Hippodrome, you'll also see the spiral bronze base of a three-headed serpent sculpture brought from Delphi in Greece (the serpents' heads are in the Archeological Museum just down the hill).

 At the southwestern end of the Hippodrome is the bare stone Column of Constantine Porphyrogenetus, dating from the 10th century.

-Just west of the Hippodrome is the Binbirdirek Cistern ("Cistern of 1001 Columns"), worth a look.
+Just west of the Hippodrome is the Binbirdirek Cistern ("Cistern of 1001 Columns"), also worth a look.